Four Main Service Mesh Deployment Models

 - Advantages: Lower costs, as the proxy is shared among multiple services.

-- Disadvantages: Although the ztunnel component is designed for security, shared proxies can introduce risks.
+- Disadvantages: Although the zTunnel component is designed for security, shared proxies can introduce risks.
 The security maturity of this model is still evolving.

 - Maturity: The Istio ambient mode is currently in the beta stage, there are no large-scale production-level best practices yet, and it does not support multi-clusters.